-Seesaw provides a great way for you to send info to students, and is great with digital work assignments.
+Seesaw provides a great way for you to send info to students and is great with digital work assignments.
 Some great features are the activity they have in place to teach students how to use this app, even without you.
-This helps if you are suddenly in the need to use this platform and have not prepped your learners for it.
+This helps if you suddenly in the need to use this platform and have not prepped your learners for it.
 It also really empowers students to feel confident with using SeeSaw.

 As stated above, not all aspects of this site are free, although teachers can use many parts free of charge.
 You can also buy activities for SeeSaw to give to your students to complete digitally as well.
 I have used this for a few years with great success without spending a penny.
-One issue we had was student put their digital work in the wrong spots, but I could fix it for them.
+One issue we had was students put their digital work in the wrong spots, but I could fix it for them.

 Websites Like Blogger

 This may seem old school, but you can build your own classroom website.
-This may take a little more techie know how and effort at first, but it may be exactly what you are looking for.
+This may take a little more techie know-how and effort at first, but it may be exactly what you are looking for.
 Blogger is a free way to build a blog that you can use as a classroom website.

-To get started on blogger, you must have a free gmail account to use Blogger.
-It is free and user friendly.
+To get started on blogger, you must have a free Gmail account to use Blogger.
+It is free and user-friendly.
 You can send this link out to families as well.
-Students will not have to have separate log in information.
+Students will not have to have separate login information.
 You can post daily or weekly with activities you suggest or recommend.
-You can even give step by step directions this way.
+You can even give step-by-step directions this way.

 One element to keep in mind, Blogger usually places your top post at the top, pushing older posts down.
 You may need to be sensitive to this while posting new materials by helping navigate to older information if needed.
-Embedding information, links, and things you want to give to students may require you think a little outside the box.
+Embedding information, links, and things you want to give to students may require you to think a little outside the box.
 But if you can make hyperlinks, this may be exactly what you are looking for.

-This is a great way to create daily or weekly activities and units using a variety of resources in one student friendly collection.
+This is a great way to create daily or weekly activities and units using a variety of resources in one student-friendly collection.
 Click here for FlipGrid info.
 Students DO NOT need their own accounts, which is another perk.
 You can send your student to websites, videos, games, and even Google Forms to complete activities with ease!

 Many teachers can quickly pick up FlipGrid and often fall in love quickly.
-It is teacher and student friendly.
+It is teacher and student-friendly.
 One thing to keep in mind for FlipGrid, and every component of digital learning, is that everything you plan out won’t work on every platform students have in their hands.
 My grade level uses FlipGrid with success.
 It would be fun to create a FlipGrid of your class to send out so everyone can see a picture or a video of everyone else.

 Remind is a more limited communication platform where the teacher can send out text messages with information.
 It is free and easy to use.
 Best yet, almost every family has a phone so sending text messages is ideal for so many.

 When setting up Remind, you generally have to set up a class and get a code.
 Parents have to text the code to get on board.
-If you are already on board for Remind, I suggest setting up plans on a file you can share like a Google Doc and sending it out via Remind.
+If you are already on board for Remind, I suggest setting up plans on a file you can share like a Google Doc, and sending it out via Remind.